sverweij/dependency-cruiser/doc/rules-reference.md

 }
 ```

-If you specify both an include and an exclude (see below), dependency-cruiser takes
+If you specify both an includeOnly and an exclude (see below), dependency-cruiser takes
 them _both_ into account.

 ### `exclude`: exclude dependencies from being cruised